 Overall, 62 (83%) of the participants reported that they had pursued some form of higher education.
 This included vocational training (such as culinary school) and community college courses as well as conventional bachelor’s degree programs and graduate programs beyond that.
 As can be seen in data row 4 of the table, this percentage was rather similar across the three groups.

 Overall, 33 (44%) of the participants had completed a bachelor’s degree or higher or were currently fulltime students in a bachelor’s program.
 As shown in data row 5 of the table, the likelihood of pursuing a bachelor’s degree or higher was inversely related to the amount of previous schooling.
 Those in the always-unschooled group were the most likely to go on to a bachelor’s program, and those in the group that had some schooling past 6th grade were least likely to.
-This difference, though substantial, did not reach the conventional level of statistical significance (a chi square test revealed a p = .126).
+This difference, however, did not reach the conventional level of statistical significance (a chi square test revealed a p = .126).

 Of the 33 who went on to a bachelor’s degree programs, 7 reported that they had previously received a general education diploma (GED) by taking the appropriate test, and 3 reported that they had gained a diploma through an online procedure.
 The others had gained admission to a bachelor’s program with no high-school diploma except, in a few cases, a self-made diploma that, we assume, had no official standing.
 Only 7 of the 33 reported taking the SAT or ACT tests as a route to college admission.
 By far the most common stepping-stone to a four-year college for these young people was community college.
 Twenty-one of the 33 took community college courses before applying to a four-year college and used their community college transcript as a basis for admission.
 Some began to take such courses at a relatively young age (age 13 in one case, age 16 in typical cases) and in that way gained a headstart on their college career.
 By transferring their credits, some reduced the number of semesters (and the tuition cost) required to complete a bachelor’s degree.
 Several also mentioned interviews and portfolios as means to gain college admission.